lochungtin/Expedite/README.md

 ## Directory and Status

-The following list shows the puzzle games for this project and their respective status in solution development
+The following list shows the puzzle games for this project and their respective status in solution development.

+This list will be expanded upon and updated as status or sub-projects change and / or new puzzles are being added to the catalogue.

 ### <a href="2048/README.md">2048</a>
 - Status: 📒 Backlog